2017 funded PhD opportunities

 A PhD is the ultimate form of student-centred learning.
 This programme is for nurses, midwives and related professionals who wish to undertake a complex and original independent research project under the guidance of an experienced academic supervisor.
 It is aimed at professionals who wish to develop advanced research skills with a view to becoming independent researchers, or those who wish to develop a career in higher education.

-The main research activities of the Faculty of Health and Social Care are carried out within the following groups:
+The main research activities in the School of Health and Social Work are carried out within the following groups:

 - Feeding difficulty in older people with dementia